 Products You Can Use to Create a Naturalistic Terrarium

-There are a wide variety of products available today to make your reptile's environment as natural as possible.
+The wide variety of products available today can make your reptile's environment as natural as possible.
 Some of these items aren't necessarily associated with this task, such as lighting equipment and heating equipment.
 But lighting and heating products are just as important as what you put in the enclosure.
 Without proper temperatures and photoperiods, all the natural looking accessories you put in the enclosure are useless.

 Additional products you can use to create a natural feel in your herp's habitat include:

 - Floating Turtle Log - acts as a floating platform for sunning; provides underwater openings for hiding

 - Artificial background and base plants - provide hiding spots and sightline breaks; reduce stress; hide wires, filter tubes, and other elements

 - Exo Terra Jungle Vine - creates climbing space and hiding spots for arboreal and semi-arboreal herps